-- 4. Open the door. - 5.
-Remove the old filter.
+Open the door.
+Push the hook and remove old filter.

-6. Slide a new charcoal filter into place and close the door.
-The filter should rest at the angle shown.
+5. Slide a new charcoal filter into place and close the door.
+The filter should rest at the angle shown and set the clock.

-7. Slide the bottom of the vent cover into place.
+Slide the bottom of the vent cover into place.
 Push the top until it snaps into place.
 Replace the mounting screws.
 Turn the power back on at the main power supply and set the clock.